pghalliday/esp8266/esphome/README.md

 # esphome

-Testing the use of esphome to program a device
+Testing the use of esphome to program a `Wemos D1 mini pro` device

 Create a `secrets.yaml` file with the following contents